ESF-Works

 Policy/European

-Transnational work is planned that will make explicit links between the work being carried out by the Transnational Partnership and national and European policy to demonstrate the impact of the TNP.
+Transnational work is planned which will make explicit links between the work undertaken by the Transnational Partnership and National and European Policy to demonstrate the impact of the TNP.

 Move the mouse over the scatter plots to see more information or view all information without using the mouse.